But how do you know if a warehouse is performing well?

 - Picking accuracy: Accuracy is one of the most critical warehouse KPIs.
 It can help you identify how many orders are being picked and packed without errors.
 If accuracy rates start to fall, it’s a sign there isn’t enough bandwidth or your team needs more training.

 - Picking cycle time: The picking cycle time tells you how long it takes to pick each order.
-If cycle times are longer than average, it might be time to implementing warehouse technology and automation tools.
+If cycle times are longer than average, it might be time to implement warehouse technology and automation tools.

 - Picking and packing cost: Of course, tracking picking and pack costs can tell you how much you’re spending, from labor costs to packaging materials.